-Another advantage of pursuing an Arts and Humanities degree in Singapore is the high quality of education and the huge number of opportunities to study abroad at a partner institution of Singaporean universities.
+Another advantage of pursuing an Arts and Humanities degree in Singapore is the high quality of education and the huge number of opportunities to study in Singapore at a partner institution of its universities.

 In addition to the high educational standards, Singapore’s high quality of life, multicultural environment, and widespread use of English in the classroom make it attractive for international students from neighboring Southeast Asian countries.
 However, the only downside is the high cost of living and education.
 Nonetheless, it is still relatively cheaper compared to its Western counterparts.